Necione/Ecor-Economy/README.md

 - Daily quests system using CronJob

 ## Usage 🛠️
+Pre-Installation:
+1. Create a Discord Bot @ https://discord.com/developers/applications
+2. Check all "Privileged Gateway Intents" (found under the Bot tab)
+3. Copy the bot token and invite bot to server using https://scarsz.me/authorize

+Bot Installation:
 1. Download all files and extract ZIP into new folder.
-2. Modify config.json in data to your liking (ensure everything is filled)
+2. Modify config.json in data to your liking (ensure everything is filled) (To grab channel and role IDs, make sure to enable developer mode!)
-3. Install a process manager such as PM2
+4. Install a process manager such as PM2
 ```
 npm install pm2 -g
 ```